Annual Drinking Water Quality Report

 We’re pleased to present to you this year’s Annual Quality Water Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
 Our water source consists of three (3) wells ranging in depth from 64 to 85 feet and 16 to 42 inches in diameter.
 The wells are drilled into a confined aquifer.

-We’re pleased to report that our drinking water is safe and meets federal and state requirements.
+We’re please to report that our drinking water is safe and meets federal and state requirements.
 No detected contaminants were found in our drinking water supply.

-If you have any questions concerning your water utility, please contact Crothersville Town Hall at 111 East Howard Street, Crothersville, Indiana.
+If you have any questions concerning your water utility, please contact Crothersville Town Hall at 101 West Howard Street, Crothersville, Indiana.
 The telephone number is 812-793-2311.
-The facility is owned by the Town of Crothersville.
-Any questions or concerns can be directed to the following number: 812-793-2540 between the hours of 7:30 a.m. and 4:00 p.m.
+The facility is owned by the Town of Crothersville and ran and operated by Utility Superintendent Daniel Derringer.
+Any questions or concerns can be directed to him at the following number: 812-793-2540 between the hours of 7:30 a.m. and 4:00 p.m.
 Monday through Friday.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
 They are held on the first Tuesday of each month at the Town Hall beginning at 6:00 p.m.

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include: